 It has yet to be officially confirmed, but going by previous years:

-In the coach + ticket packages (which go on resale April 16), you will probably be limited to 2 tickets per transaction, to reflect the limited number of seats available per coach.
+In the Coach + Ticket Packages (which as mentioned above, go on resale April 16), you will probably be limited to 2 tickets per transaction, to reflect the limited number of seats available per coach.

-PLEASE NOTE: You can only book one ticket per registration number.
-So if you plan to book for a group, you will need all their registration numbers and registered postcodes, too – get them ready now.
+REMEMBER: You can only book one ticket per registration number, so if you plan to book for a group you’ll need all their registration numbers and registered postcodes, too – get them ready now.